-This is probably your favorite hamburger recipe, even if you don’t know it yet.
-The smash burger method is the secret to crispy, craggy burger edges and a seriously juicy center.
+This smash burger recipe is your favorite, even if you don’t know it yet.
+This method for a cast iron skillet burger is the secret to crispy, craggy hamburger edges and a seriously juicy center.
 It’s so simple.
 You will never go back!
 Make it for 4th of July!

 Eric looked in the fridge the other day and said, “I’m not going to tell you how many tubs of sour cream are in our fridge right now.”